CamelCaseName/HUB75Enano/README.md

 | PANEL_HIGH_RES              | Reworks the panel to work in a 64x64 high resolution mode, window at center                                                                 | -       | the flash buffer is only available in the 1 bit version, and the images for the flash buffer have to be generated with the 64x64 size tag, see [BMP2HUB75](https://github.com/CamelCaseName/BMP2HUB75) |

 # Example
-This here is the small buffer example.
+This here is the small buffer example and it's output.
 ```cpp
 // uncomment the line below to increase the brightness of the image, will poroduce some minor ghosting then though.
 // #define PANEL_SMALL_BRIGHT